 “June 9th. –Am rung up on the telephone by Editor of Time and Tide and told that We are Giving a Party on June 16th, at newest Park Lane Hotel.
 (Query: Is this the Editorial We, or does she conceivably mean she and I?–because if so, must at once disabuse her, owing to present financial state of affairs.)
 Will I serve on the Committee?
 Yes, I will.
 Who else is on it?
 Oh, says the Editor, Ellen Wilkinson is on it, only she won’t be able to attend any of the meetings.
 I make civil pretence of thinking this a businesslike and helpful arrangement, and ask Who Else?
 Our Miss Lewis, says the Editor, and rings off before I can make further enquiries.
 Get into immediate touch with Our Miss Lewis, who turns out to be young, and full of activity.
 I make several suggestions, mostly to the effect that she should do a great deal of hard work, she accedes delightfully, and I am left with nothing to do except persuade highly distinguished Professor to take the Chair at Debate which is to be a feature of the party.”

 A cameo which suggests Lorna was likely to have played quite a role in putting together our dinner.
+Curiously June 16th was the date of the above photograph – but Time and Tide and Lady Rhondda held frequent parties and June was party time.

 In 1933 Lorna was living at 21 Taviton Street, St Pancras, with 10 others including Margaret Isabella West.
 Taviton Street runs between Tavistock Square and the Friends House off Marylebone Road, by Euston Station.